HomeHealthBenefits of Residential Treatment for Recovery

 Conclusion

-The evidence supports residential treatment as a clinically meaningful intervention for individuals with severe and complex substance use disorders.
-Its benefits are demonstrable across substance use, mental health, psychosocial functioning, and criminal justice outcomes.
-The mechanisms of therapeutic action include environmental containment, intensive skill development, peer-mediated self-efficacy enhancement, and integrated psychiatric care.
-Crucially, these benefits are maximised when residential treatment is embedded within a longer-term continuum that includes post-discharge support, affirming the reconceptualisation of addiction as a chronic condition requiring sustained care rather than episodic intervention.
+The evidence supports residential treatment as a clinically meaningful intervention for people with severe and complex substance use disorders.
+Its benefits show up across substance use, mental health, psychosocial functioning, and criminal justice outcomes.
+The mechanisms of therapeutic action include environmental containment, intensive skill development, peer-mediated self-efficacy, and integrated psychiatric care.
+These benefits are greatest when residential treatment sits within a longer-term continuum that includes post-discharge support, which fits the view of addiction as a chronic condition that needs sustained care rather than episodic intervention.

 References